ceefour/webdav-servlet/readme.txt

   (IWebdavStorage) has to be implemented, an example (LocalFileSystemStorage) which uses the local filesystem, is provided.
-  Unlike large systems (like slide), this servlet only supports the most basic data access options. locking, versioning or user management are not supported
+  Unlike large systems (like slide), this servlet only supports the most basic data access options. versioning or user management are not supported

 REQUIREMENTS